ddutt/evpn-in-the-datacenter/README.md

 	ping 10.1.3.103
 	ping 10.2.4.104

-For a smaller topology, replace 'vagrant up' with 'vagrant up oob-mgmt-server oob-mgmt-switch leaf01 leaf03 spine01 spine02 exit01 internet server01 server03'.
+For a smaller topology, replace `vagrant up` with `vagrant up oob-mgmt-server oob-mgmt-switch leaf01 leaf03 spine01 spine02 exit01 server01 server03`.
 This takes up at least 4GB of RAN.

 ---